 I built this project to use as a production Python web server layer.
 I was working on several different software applications, and wanted a way to centrally manage the web server layer, so I didn't have to configure the server separately for each application.
 I also found it difficult to keep up with all the changes to the associated Python packages, including Uvicorn, Starlette, and FastAPI.
 I realized that I needed to abstract the web server layer into a separate project, so that when working on software applications, I could simply focus on building the applications themselves.
 This project is the result.
 It's been very helpful to me, and I hope it's helpful to you also.

 - One repo.
 The tiangolo/uvicorn-gunicorn images are in at least three separate repos (tiangolo/uvicorn-gunicorn-docker, tiangolo/uvicorn-gunicorn-fastapi-docker, and tiangolo/uvicorn-gunicorn-starlette-docker), with large amounts of code duplication, making maintenance difficult for an already-busy maintainer.
 This repo combines three into one.

 - One Dockerfile.
-This repo leverages multi-stage builds to produce multiple Docker images from one Dockerfile.
+This project leverages multi-stage builds to produce multiple Docker images from one Dockerfile.

 - One Python requirements file.
-This repo uses Poetry with Poetry Extras for dependency management with a single pyproject.toml.
+This project uses Hatch for dependency management with a single pyproject.toml.

 - One logging configuration.
 Logging a Uvicorn+Gunicorn+Starlette/FastAPI stack is unnecessarily complicated.
 Uvicorn and Gunicorn use different logging configurations, and it can be difficult to unify the log streams.
 In this repo, Uvicorn, Gunicorn, and FastAPI log streams are propagated to the root logger, and handled by the custom root logging config.
 Developers can also supply their own custom logging configurations.